spdfrce/100d-programs/README.md

 Currently running 4 forks from the exercises I am doing.
 My next upload is coming up

 // Upload 4 & 5: 15.01.2024 21:59 Uploaded two programs; input swapper & a program that finds the length of any name

+// Upload 6: 16.01.2024 18:10 Finished day 1 of 100, uploading a "Band Name Generator" of sorts.
+Key items are input prompts & concatenation.